How to choose a dehumidifier for the kitchen – including sizings, cost and style

 Weigh up whether you need a dehumidifier specifically for the kitchen or whether a portable dehumidifier with all-rounder qualities could work better.
 This way, you can use it elsewhere in the house and then take it into the kitchen when you need it.

-5. Look into additional features
+4. Look into additional features

 6. Consider aesthetics and ease of use

-Although dehumidifiers aren't complicated appliances to use, many modern dehumidifiers do come with numerous control panels and buttons - which not only affect ease of use but also how attractive they look.
-And if you plan on using your dehumidifier while you're cooking, the last thing you want is for it to be a distraction.
+Although dehumidifiers aren't complicated appliances to use, many modern dehumidifiers do come with numerous control panels and buttons – which not only affect ease of use but also how attractive they look.
+And, if you plan on using your dehumidifier while you're cooking, the last thing you want is for it to be a distraction.

 'Consider how it will look in your kitchen, and look for a design-friendly model,' advises Chris.
 'Are the controls simple to operate?
 Does it have a child lock to prevent little fingers from changing the settings?'

-7. Take into account the cost
+7. Take costs into account

 Knowing how much it costs to run a dehumidifier will also help you choose the right dehumidifier for your kitchen.
 Of course, how much it costs you personally will depend on how often you use it, the wattage and unique specs of each appliance, and the price of energy as a whole.
-It’s good to get a general idea of how much each option will cost you, though.
+It's good to get a general idea of how much each option will cost you, though.
 After all, many people may be put off the idea of buying a dehumidifier for their kitchen because of this extra cost.

-But you’ll be happy to know that some dehumidifiers cost as little as 1p per hour to run, and that’s before we mention the fact that excess moisture in your home could cost you even more in maintenance costs further down the line.
+However, you'll be happy to know that some dehumidifiers cost as little as 1p per hour to run, and that's before we mention the fact that excess moisture in your home could cost you even more in maintenance costs further down the line.

 The best dehumidifiers for a kitchen - our top picks